Yonet/Angular-Interview-Questions/architecture.md

 * What is the difference between a smart/container component and dumb/presentational component?
 What is a good use case example?
 What are the advantages?

-You can find the answer of question in the great article from [Dan Abramov](https://twitter.com/dan_abramov?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor): https://goo.gl/GnoSAa
+You can find the answer of this question in the great article from [Dan Abramov](https://twitter.com/dan_abramov?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor): https://goo.gl/GnoSAa